 Fines from the U.S. Department of Labor (DOL), IRS, and state agencies can total millions of dollars.
 Companies can be held responsible for paying back-taxes and interest on employee’s wages as well as FICA taxes that weren’t withheld originally.
 Failure to make these payments can result in additional fines.

 If the IRS believes you’ve intentionally misclassified workers, there is also the possibility of criminal and civil penalties and sanctions.
 Additional penalties and fines can be applied depending on the severity of the misclassification.

 The media today is filled with ongoing class action lawsuits involving large, well-known organizations.
 These lawsuits can result in huge costs for your company—not only legal costs, but also punitive damages, compensation that goes above and beyond individual or government fines and payments.

-When a company is involved in a lawsuit, representatives from legal, HR, marketing, and finance departments will need to assist in finding proper documents, defend claims, and comply with investigations.
-During this time, these key people will not be able to dedicate as much time to their primary work.
+When a company is involved in a lawsuit, representatives from legal, HR, marketing, and finance departments will need to assist in finding proper documents, defending claims, and complying with investigations.
+During this time, these key people generally aren’t able to dedicate as much time to their primary work.

 Loss of existing talent is also a potential consequence.
 Independent professionals may decide to end their relationship with your company or choose to not re-engage with you when their project ends.

 If a worker believes they’ve been misclassified, they can file a complaint with their state Department of Labor or with the DOL.
 If these claims are validated, workers are eligible to claim employee benefits including 401(k) severance, health and welfare coverage, stock purchase plans, and even overtime, PTO, and rest break time.
 This can result in additional fines and penalties as well as increased scrutiny from tax and labor authorities.